FrozenCanuck/Lebowski/README.md

 > that.
 Quite possibly the laziest in Los Angeles County, which would place him high in the runnin'
 > for laziest worldwide.
 But sometimes there's a man, sometimes, there's a man.

+#Contributors

+Special thanks to the following individuals:

+  * Dessy Daskalov, for contributing lots of code for the SCUI proxies
+  * Mike Ramsey, for providing a lot of solid usage, testing, and feedback of the framework